anaellezerbib/test-api/README.md

 It will automatically create a new id with those features.
 To check if the book has been successfully added, I can do a get request!

-## Put request:
+## Put request
 If you want to modify some data, you have to run a put request.
 In the (JSON) text, you indicate the id and then write the modifications.

-For instance, if there is a
+For instance, if there is an availability update

 > {
 > 		"id": 11,